-- Sign a Written Agreement describing the expectations of the applicant and the NDEQ regarding voluntary cleanup of the site.
+- Sign a Written Agreement describing the expectations of the applicant and the NDEE regarding voluntary cleanup of the site.
 (Section 1.0, Attachment 1-3, Example Written Agreement)

 - Submit the Remedial Action Plan (RAP), which consists of an Investigation Report and a Remedial Action Work Plan.
 (Section 2.0, Remedial Action Plan Technical Guidance)